 The dedicated test team of engineers, technicians and development drivers continues to progress the programme and has recently completed a successful test in the extreme desert heat at the Bahrain International Circuit.
 The programme was designed to push the capabilities of the upgraded IPAS powertrain, ensure optimised balance and handling characteristics on the race-proven Pirelli slick tyres, and work through aerodynamic developments including the dramatic fixed-height rear wing which includes the Formula 1™-style Drag Reduction System (DRS).

 The rigorous testing schedule was carried out with the latest development prototype and is seen dynamically for the first time, finished in a combination of Carbon Black paintwork and bare carbon fibre bodywork.

 All tests were completed with results meeting or, in many cases exceeding, the stringent targets set.
 The McLaren P1™ GTR development continues its rapid progress, with further mileage scheduled over the winter throughout Europe.

 McLaren P1™ GTR Driver Programme

-The events themselves will take place at some of the most iconic racing Formula 1™ circuits across the world, and drivers will take part in six events during the first year of the programme.
+The events themselves will take place at some of the most iconic racing Formula 1™ circuit across the world, and drivers will take part in six events during the first year of the programme.
 At each event, drivers will have a dedicated race team responsible for running the car.
-This will include a personal driver coach and head engineer, who will work through telemetry and video analysis to hone skills, and optimise laptimes.
-This one-to-one tuition will be bespoke to each driver, and will be tailored to suit each driver’s invidiual skill set and driving ability.
+This will include a personal driver coach and head engineer, who will work through telemetry and video analysis to hone skills and optimise lap times.
+This one-to-one tuition will be bespoke to each driver and will be tailored to suit each driver’s individual skill set and driving ability.